 - Dine at their Ocean Restaurant while watching the lovely fishes swimming gently all over you.

 - E.A Aquarium is Southeast Asia’s largest aquarium with a gigantic ocean viewing panels.

 - Come face to face with the hammerhead sharks and bottlenose dolphins.

 - Feel the touch of the sea life at the Touch Pool and see the fishes swimming around your hands.

 - You can stay overnight here and sleep with the fishes too.
 A guided tour is included.

 27. Singapore Chinatown

-As the name suggests, Singapore Chinatown boasts everything about the Chinese ethnic.
-It is also the best place for travellers who wants to peek into Singapore’s Chinese history and culture.
+As the name suggests, Singapore Chinatown boasts everything about Chinese ethnic.
+It is also the best places to visit in Singapore for travellers who want to peek into Singapore’s Chinese history and culture.

 Despite ancient temples and historical attractions, Chinatown is a paradise to enjoy hawker food too.